How to Start a Catering Business: Are You Aware of These Issues?

 - Common staff positions needed to run some businesses

 Open for inquiries from 9 am to 5 pm.
-Actual events, however, may occur during morning, afternoon, and evening hours.
+Actual events, may anytime, but usually in the afternoon and evening.

 - Kitchen equipment and utensils